jsperger/MTurkForResearchers/MTurk Training Presentation.md

 ---

-# Cost of an MTurk HIT
+class: center, middle

+# Posting a HIT on Mechanical Turk and Basic Considerations

 ---